KokoScripts/AWS-Web-Project/README.md

 ### Requirements
 - AWS account
-- Text editor (Notepad, VSCode, or anyone you are familiar with)
+- Text editor (e.g Notepad, VSCode, or anyone you are familiar with)
+- Basic kinowledge of AWS

 #### Step 1
 - Create a new file named index.html on your device